MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 > [!NOTE]
 > Azure Data Explorer output connection only supports [Managed Identity](/azure/active-directory/managed-identities-azure-resources/overview) for authentication.
 As part of output creation, database monitor and database ingestor permission will be granted to Azure Stream Analytics job MSI.

 To test the Azure Stream Analytics output connection, you can download the phone call event generator application [TelcoGenerator.zip](https://download.microsoft.com/download/8/B/D/8BD50991-8D54-4F59-AB83-3354B69C8A7E/) from the Microsoft Download Center or get the source code from [GitHub](https://github.com/Azure/azure-stream-analytics/tree/master/Samples/TelcoGenerator).
-To ingest the data, create an event hub from [Azure Event Hubs](/azure/event-hubs/event-hubs-about) to send the data to Azure Data Explorer.
+To ingest the data, create an event hub from [Azure Event Hubs](/azure/event-hubs/event-hubs-about) to send the data to Azure Stream Analytics.
 Once the app is generating data, you can see the data flow from Azure Stream Analytics to the table in your Azure Data Explorer database, and run queries to test data flow.

 :::image type="content" source="media/stream-analytics-connector/sample-data-process.png" alt-text="Flow chart showing the ingestion process for sample data." border="false":::